jean-zay-users/jean-zay-doc/docs/tips-and-tricks.md

     your-jean-zay-login@jean-zay:/gpfsscratch/your/remote/dir/
 ```

+### Using available datasets

+Common datatsets are available on `$DSDIR`.
+When a dataset is zipped, like COCO,
+you can unzip it in `$SCRATCH` with `unzip -DD` or `tar -m` to use the dates from archive
+extraction time rather than (the default) to use the dates of the original files when the archive was created.
+This will prevent the wipe of your freshly unzipped dataset.
+If raw data is directly available such as for the ImageNet dataset, you can read datasets from `$DSDIR` directly without the need to copy the dataset to `$SCRATCH`.

 ### Connect seamlessly from your local machine

 Add local your public ssh key to the `~/.ssh/authorized_keys` of your account on the jean-zay cluster.